Saudi Arabia's religion: Experience Islam through the mosques

 Jawatha Mosque

 Jawatha Mosque is one of the oldest mosques in the eastern Arabian Peninsula, built nearly 1400 years ago.
-Established by the Bani Abd Al Qays tribe, it was the first Friday prayer site outside the city of Medina.
-Its sandy clay brick walls and low-slung minaret resemble a small fortress, but in reality it's a scaled-down version of the Masmak Fortress in Riyadh.
-Recently restored, the mosque has been carefully matched with original materials.
-Behind its sturdy wooden doors, visitors will find a spacious hall with white arched entrances, topped with thatched and wooden roofs for added charm.
-Jawatha Mosque is located in the northeastern suburb of Al Kilabiyah village in Hofuf.
-Visitors can tour the mosque, but should be mindful of appropriate dress.
-(Visitor note: Mosques are open to non-Muslims outside of prayer times.)
+This mosque was established by the Bani Abd Al Qays tribe and was the first Friday prayer site outside the city of Medina.
+Its sand-colored mudbrick walls and low bench-like minaret make it look like a small fortress, but it is actually a scaled-down version of the Masmak Fortress in Riyadh.
+Recently, the mosque has been restored, carefully matching the original materials used in its construction.
+Inside the thick wooden doors, visitors will find a hall with white arches, offering a unique charm under its thatched and wooden roof.
+Jawatha Mosque is located in the village of Al Kilabiyah, northeast of Hofuf.
+Visitors can tour the mosque but should be mindful to wear appropriate clothing.
+(Visitor notice: The mosque is open to non-Muslims outside of prayer times.)

 Al Rajhi Grand Mosque

-Al Rajhi Mosque is located in Riyadh and is one of the largest mosques in Saudi Arabia, as well as one of the capital's most important Islamic institutions.
-The mosque is used as a place of worship, with a men's prayer hall that can accommodate 18,000 people and a women's prayer hall that can accommodate 2,500 people.
-It also has two libraries and an education center, and serves as a community gathering place.
-Every Friday, all prayer literature is translated into seven languages and displayed on digital screens for those with hearing impairments.
-(Visitor's note: Friday prayers here are translated into multiple languages.)
+Al Rajhi Grand Mosque, located in Riyadh, is one of the largest mosques in Saudi Arabia and one of the most important Islamic institutions in the capital.
+The mosque serves as a place of worship, with the men's hall accommodating 18,000 people and the women's hall accommodating 2,500 people.
+It also houses two libraries and an educational center.
+Additionally, it serves as a venue for community activities.
+Every Friday, all prayers are translated into seven languages and displayed on digital screens for the convenience of the hearing impaired.
+(Visitor Notice: Friday prayers here will be translated into multiple languages.)